econia-labs/econia-frontend/README.md

 ### 4 - Create a Vercel project

+#### Step 1: Import project

 On your screen, click `Add New` button and select `Project` to create a new project or shortly clicks `Import project` to import the Github repository.

 The Vercel webiste displays a list of repositories existing in your Github account.

 Now click the `Import` button on the `econia-frontend` repository.

+#### Step 2: Configure your project

-Once imported, the Vercel asks you to configure your project but for now, you can skip all these fields and click `Deploy` button.
-We will set up the project's configuration later.
+Once imported successfully, Vercel asks you to configure your project and deploy.

-After several seconds, you can see the success message on screen but with the 404 error.
-Don't mind it and move onto next step.

-### 5 - Set up your project's configuration

-Back to the project's dashboard and select the `Setting` tab on the navigation section.

-#### a. `General` settings

-Under `Build and Development Settings`:

-- Set `Framework Preset` to `NextJS`
-- Override the `Install Command`'s value to `npm run vercel-install`
-- Click `Save` to update changes

-Under `Root Directory`:

-- Change the value of input field to `src/frontend`
-- Click `Save` to update changes

-Ensure that the Node version is `18.x`.

-#### b. `Environment Variables` settings

-Concecutively add the keys and correponding values in `.env.local` file to the table.

-Once complete the above steps, navigate to the `Domain` tab, you will see the link to the website.
+1. **Project Name**: The project name is automatically generated, you can change it as you want.

+2. **Root Directory**:  At the `Root Directory` field, click the `Edit` button next to it.
+A modal pops up and tells you to select the directory where your source code is located.
+Then, you must select the path `econia-frontend/src/frontend` and click `Continue`.

+3. **Framework Preset**: As the directory at the above path is a NextJS project then Vercel automatically detects that its `Framework Preset` is NextJS.

+4. **Build and Output Settings**: Override the `Install Command` with the following:

+    ```bash
+    npm run vercel-install
+    ```

+5. **Environment Variables**: Paste all the environment variables in `.env.local` file to the table.
+There's a trick that you don't need to copy and paste each variable at a time, just copy your `.env.local` file and paste into the input field.

+### Step 3: Deploy your project

+Click the `Deploy` button, wait for several minutes and see the results.